Zamalek SC: Sustained success (1960–1984)

-African Uprising (1984–2004)
+African Uprising (1984–2005)

-Zamalek won the first African title against Nigeria's Shooting Stars after beating them in Cairo (2–0) and in Nigeria (0–1).
+Zamalek won the first African title in 1984 against Nigeria's Shooting Stars after beating them in Cairo 2–0 and in Nigeria 0–1.
+In 1984, Amer became president, followed by Hassan Abo el Fetouh in 1988 until 1990.
+In 1986, Zamalek won the 1986 African Cup of Champions Clubs, achieving their second title.
+In 1987, Zamalek won the Japanese side Furukawa Electric in the Afro-Asian Club Championship with Effat Nssar and Gamal Abdel-Hamid scoring the two goals, retaining the 1987 Afro-Asian Club Championship for the first time for an Egyptian club.
+In the 1987–88 season, Zamalek won the Egyptian League title with Essam Baheeg as the team's coach.
+Gamal Abdel-Hamid was the season's top scorer.
+He was a prolific goal scorer, and scored over 90 goals for Zamalek in his decade with the team.
+He is one of the all-time top scorers of the Egyptian Premier League.
+He was Egypt's captain in the 1990 World Cup.
+Abdel-Hamid is regarded as one of the best forwards in the history of African football.

-In 1984, Amer became president, followed by Hasan Abo el Fetouh in 1988.
-In 1990, Galal Ibrahim became the temporary president of the club after Fetouh died until September 1990, when the general club meeting was held and Mohamad Nour El Daly was elected president.
+In 1990, Galal Ibrahim became the temporary president of the club after Hassan Abo el Fetouh died in office, Ibrahim remained president until September 1990, when the general club meeting was held and Nour El-Dali was elected president.
 In 1992, Galal Ibrahim became the new president.
-The club's president from 1992 to 1996 was Jalal Ibrahim, and the rules were changed to require that the vice treasurer be selected mostly by the board members; Hamada Emam was selected by default to that position while Abdel Hamid Shaheen was elected treasurer.
-The board members were Ahmed Shereen Fawzy, Mahmoud Marouf, Mohamad Fayez El Zummur, Raouf Gaser, and Tarek Ghonaim.
+Je remained in office from 1992 to 1996, and the rules were changed to require that the vice treasurer be selected mostly by the board members; Hamada Emam was selected by default to that position while Abdel Hamid Shaheen was elected treasurer.
+The board members were Ahmed Shereen Fawzy, Mahmoud Marouf, Mohamad Fayez El Zummur, Raouf Gasser, and Tarek Ghonaim.

 The new rules required the board to have two members under the age of 30; for these two spots, Samy Abo El Kheir and Ihab Ibrahim were elected.
 The members appointed by the high committee for youth and sports were Mohamad Amer, General Hanafy Reyad, and Farouk Abo El Nasr.